wclodius2/hash_function_api/hash_functions.md

 The code was designed for Little Endian processors, and will give different results on Big Endian processors, but the hash quality on those processors is probably just as good.
-SpookyHash passes all of Reini Urban's SMHasher tests, and has no reported bad seeds.
+SpookyHash version 1 passes all of Reini Urban's SMHasher tests, and has no reported bad seeds.
 Its only potential problem is undefined behavior if the key is misaligned.